Ferdinand von Zeppelin: Family and personal life

 Ferdinand was the son of Württemberg Minister and Hofmarschall Friedrich Jerôme Wilhelm Karl Graf von Zeppelin (1807–1886) and his wife Amélie Françoise Pauline (born Macaire d'Hogguer) (1816–1852).
 Ferdinand spent his childhood with his sister and brother at their Girsberg manor near Konstanz, where he was educated by private tutors.
 Ferdinand married Isabella Freiin von Wolff in Berlin.
 She was from the house of Alt-Schwanenburg (located in the present-day town of Gulbene in Latvia, then part of Livonia).
 They had a daughter, Helene (Hella) von Zeppelin (1879–1967) who in 1909 married Graf Alexander von Brandenstein-Zeppelin (1881–1949).

 Ferdinand had a nephew Baron Max von Gemmingen, who volunteered at the start of the First World War, after he was past military age, to become general staff officer assigned to the military airship LZ 12 Sachsen.

+Count Everhard von Zeppelin, Second Lieutenant in the German Lancers, married November 1895, Mary "Mamie" McGarvey, daughter of Canadian magnate William Henry McGarvey, owner of the oil wells of Galicia and his wife, Helena J. Weslowska.
+A former Count von Zeppelin married a granddaughter of the 1st Earl of Ranfurly.